NVlabs/Deep_Object_Pose/readme.md

 [Isaac ROS DOPE](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_pose_estimation/tree/main/isaac_ros_dope) project.

+### A Note On Repo Organization
+* `train2` contains the original training code, used to generate the results in the CORL paper.
+There have been some minor bug fixes, but this code will remain largely untouched in the future.
+* Similarly, the synthetic data generation code in `data_generation/nvisii_data_gen/` was used for the paper, but depends on a rendering library that is no longer maintained.
+* `train` contains new training code that is intended to be simpler and easier for users to understand and modify.
+This code will be maintained, and any new features will be added here.
+* The synthetic data generation code in `data_generation/blenderproc` is a replacement for the nvisii code, using a different rendering engine that is still actively maintained.

 ## Tested Configurations

 We have tested our standalone training, inference and evaluation scripts on Ubuntu 20.04 and 22.04 with Python 3.8+, using an NVIDIA Titan X, 2080Ti, and Titan RTX.